GRAMBOS34/Rowan-bragging-detector/README.md

 # Rowan-bragging-detector
 Detects if Rowan or anyone else is bragging about food

-# THIS PROGRAM WILL ONLY DETECT ONE PERSON'S MESSAGES AT A TIME
+# THIS PROGRAM WILL ONLY DETECT ONE PERSON'S MESSAGES AT A TIME FOR SPEED

 Basic process:
 1) Takes all messages sent by Rowan or anyone else specifically.
 All other messages are ignored